2023 NFL OTA News Tracker

 Chicago Bears

 • Darnell Mooney missed the start of voluntary workouts because he’s still “progressing” in his rehab from his ankle injury suffered in late November.
-Mooney said he had tightrope surgery to repair his broken fibula and that he had screws inserted into his foot during an appearance on the St. Brown Brothers’ Podcast in mid-May.
+Mooney said he had tightrope surgery to repair his broken fibula and that he had screws inserted into his foot during an appearance on the St. Brown Brothers’ Podcast.
 He also noted he’s been running and that he just started to cut on his repaired ankle.
+HC Matt Eberflus said in early June that Mooney is “right on track” to be ready for training camp.
 Mooney’s role in Chicago’s passing attack was already up in the air with D.J.
 Moore added to the mix, and it doesn’t sound like he’s a lock to be ready for training camp.
 I haven’t been interested in Mooney at his current ADP (123, WR55), but it could dip to a more acceptable spot if he misses mandatory workouts in June.
-(May 24)
+(June 6)

 Detroit Lions